huggingface/tokenizers/docs/source/pipeline.rst

 This is the part of the pipeline that needs training on your corpus (or that has been trained if you are using a pretrained tokenizer).

-The role of the models is to split your "words" into tokens, using the rules it has learned.
+The role of the model is to split your "words" into tokens, using the rules it has learned.
 It's also responsible for mapping those tokens to their corresponding IDs in the vocabulary of the model.

 This model is passed along when intializing the :class:`~tokenizers.Tokenizer` so you already know how to customize this part.
 Currently, the 🤗 Tokenizers library supports:

-- :class:`~tokenizers.models.BPE` (Byte-Pair Encoding)
+- :class:`~tokenizers.models.BPE`
-- :class:`~tokenizers.models.Unigram` (for SentencePiece tokenizers)
+- :class:`~tokenizers.models.Unigram`
-- :class:`~tokenizers.models.WordLevel` (for just returning the result of the pre-tokenization)
+- :class:`~tokenizers.models.WordLevel`
-- :class:`~tokenizers.models.WordPiece` (the classic BERT tokenizer)
+- :class:`~tokenizers.models.WordPiece`

+For more details about each model and its behavior, you can check `here <components.html#models>`__

 .. _post-processing: